RecordEvolution/ReswarmOS/cubic/README.md

 To release and update the remote Cubic project files, first bump the target version in the `versions.json`.

-Afterward, you can archive your local Cubic project files and push them to the GCloud repository using:
+Afterwards, you can archive your local Cubic project files and push them to the GCloud repository using:

 ```bash
 $ make release